You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 You know the ones I mean – the Myers-Briggs, StrengthsFinder, and Enneagram style multiple-choice tests that spit out “The Answer” for you.
 If a coach puts too much weight on these tests and their results, stay away.

-Don’t get me wrong, tests like this have their place and can provide some useful insight, but no test can capture ALL of you, just like an IQ test cannot quantify the full range and depth of you as a person.
+Don’t get me wrong, tests like this have their place and can provide some helpful insight, but no test can capture ALL of you, just like an IQ test cannot quantify the full range and depth of you as a person.

 Besides that, what happens if you don’t like the career options the test says are right for you?
 You’re stuck without alternatives.